 Danielle Ryan, MS

 Hi!
 I’m Danielle Ryan, founder of Samana Wellness and passionate supporter of Whole Life Health.
 I realize that to effectively be of service in our work, families, and communities, we must continually replenish ourselves, so I have dedicated my life to empowering others toward authentic wellbeing.
-I have a Master of Science degree in Holistic Nutrition, and am a certified yoga instructor with 14 years of experience facilitating cleanses.
-My background in Ayurveda, Adventure Therapy, and Experiential Education, has shaped my outlook on life and provided me with a wide variety of tools for inspiring change.
+I have a Master of Science degree in Holistic Nutrition, became a certified yoga instructor in 2005, and have been facilitating cleanses since 1998.
+My background in Ayurveda, Adventure Therapy, and Experiential Education, has shaped my outlook on life, and provided me with a wide variety of tools for inspiring change.

 A Little More About Me